cpske/ISP/Resources.md

 [8th Annual State of Agile Survey - VersionOne](https://www.versionone.com/pdf/2013-state-of-agile-survey.pdf)
 survey results showing popularity of methods in software industry.
 Should have a newer one by one.

 [The Agile Unified Process](http://www.ambysoft.com/unifiedprocess/agileUP.html) Scott Amber and AmberSoft.
 An Agile version of UP.
+Kind of vague.

 ### Scrum